bids-standard/bids-specification/CONTRIBUTING.md

 - Entity tables
 - Entity definitions

-As such, you need to ensure that the functions used throughout the specific to render these elements are appropriately referencing the schema; in essence, that, if your changes do impact how functions should be called, the function calls have been updated.
+As such, you need to ensure that the functions used throughout the specification to render these elements are appropriately referencing the schema.
+In essence, please make sure, if your changes do impact how functions should be called, that you also update how the function are called.

 #### 3. Render the specification with `mkdocs` to check your changes